Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities

 \subsection{Intra-modal Query Graph}

-Since the grounding of audio segments needs to understand the query description, it is necessary to fully capture the intra-modal relations within the query.
-In this section, we introduce an intra-modal query graph to model such relations between words for better query representations.
-Specifically, a directed graph $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ is constructed, where $\mathcal{V}$ contains all the words in the query as nodes. $\mathcal{E}$ denotes the edge set containing all word-word node pairs, i.e., the edge $\boldsymbol{e}_{(l, j)}$ denotes the relation from the $l$-th word node to $j$-th word node, and $\boldsymbol{e}_{(j, l)}$ denotes the reverse relation.
+Since the grounding of audio segments needs to understand the query description, it is necessary to fully model the intra-modal relations in the sentence query.
+To this end, we propose an intra-modal query graph network to capture such relations between words for better query representations.
+Specifically, a directed sentence query graph $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ is constructed. $\mathcal{V}$ contains all the words in the query as nodes, and $\mathcal{E}$ denotes the edge set containing all node pairs between words, i.e., the edge $\boldsymbol{e}_{(l, j)}$ denotes the relation from the $l$-th word node to the $j$-th word node, and $\boldsymbol{e}_{(j, l)}$ denotes the reverse relation.
 With $N$ layers of such graph stacked together, the comprehensive intra-modal relations in the query can be captured.
 In the next, we will describe the message aggregation and updating process of the $n$-th query graph layer.